Rail Industry Standards

 If you need hard copies of a RIS or the catalogue, you can order them directly from the printers, Willsons.

-What if I would like to do something different to the RIS?
+What if I would like to do something different to the Rail Industry Standard?

 If you would like to do something different to what is in a RIS, we strongly encourage that you first ask the responsible Standards Committee to provide comments and observations on the suitability of the alternative requirement you would like to use.
 Find advice and guidance on using alternative requirements.